 Hillary Lillian Vaughan:

-Mahurin, Samuel.
+2. Mahurin, Samuel.
 Soldier, Virginia.
-(Served in Capt.
+Died in 1814 in Shelby Co., Kentucky.
+Served in Capt.
 Flower Swift’s Montgomery County, Virginia Militia.
-Although Samuel Mahurin’s military service is proved, and he has a number of documented descendants, evidently no one has applied for DAR membership on this line.
+Although no one has applied for DAR membership based upon Samuel Mahurin’s service, Capt.
+Flower Swift is DAR Ancestor No. A111983.
+When and in what capacity this unit saw action is unclear.
 James A. Quinn has extensively researched Flower Swift and the men who served under him.
-See: http://www.newrivernotes.com/va/swift/swiftbio.html)
+See:

 Two recent histories of the Amercan Revolution bear mention:

 Axelrod, Alan.
 (2007).
 The Real History Of The Amercian Revolution A New Look At The Past.
 New York: Sterling Publishing Company, Inc.